 Quantization is useful for both inference and fine-tuning.

 During inference, quantization helps because the model takes less memory.
-This means we can run larger models on smaller GPUs or even on consumer laptops in some cases.
-It can also make generation faster because less data needs to be moved around in memory.
+This means we can run larger models on smaller GPUs or sometimes even on consumer laptops.
+It can also make generation faster in some setups because less data needs to be moved around in memory.

 During fine-tuning, quantization can help because the frozen base model can be loaded in a lower-precision format.
-Then we only train a small number of additional weights, like the LoRA matrices we discussed earlier.
+Then, with LoRA, we only train a small number of additional weights instead of updating the whole model.

-This brings us to a very popular technique called QLoRA.
+This combination leads to a very popular technique called QLoRA.

 Quantized Low-Rank Adaptation (QLoRA)